-During the period from January 1, 2012 to December 31, 2012, the Board of Directors held 7 meetings, the Audit Committee held 4 meetings and the Compensation Committee held 2 meetings.
-Overall directors attended 94.29% of the meetings held by the Board of Directors and its committees.
+During the period from January 1, 2013 to December 31, 2013, the Board of Directors held 6 meetings, the Audit Committee held 4 meetings and the Compensation Committee held 1 meeting.
+Overall directors attended 100% of the meetings held by the Board of Directors and its committees.
 The following table presents a detailed record of the number of board meetings and committee meetings attended by each director.